ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 ### Refresh Interval

-This is the interval in seconds how often the wallbox should be queried for new values.
-Normally it is not needed (set to 0).
+This is the interval in seconds how often the wallbox should be queried for new charging values.
-The wallbox continually sends broadcasts that are absolutely sufficient to keep data up to date.

-The default value is 30 seconds which is a good balance between the load for the KeConnect and having up-to-date information in ioBroker.
+The default value is 10 minutes which is a good balance between the load for the KeConnect and having up-to-date information in ioBroker.

 ### PV automatics